Antonio de León y Gama

 Antonio de León y Gama (1735–1802) was a Mexican astronomer, anthropologist and writer.
-When in 1790 the Aztec calendar stone (also called sun stone) was discovered buried under the main square of Mexico City, he published an essay about it, Descripción histórica y cronológica de las dos piedras que con ocasión del nuevo empedrado que se está formando en la plaza principal de México, se hallaron en ella el año de 1790 (Historical and chronological description of two Stones that were found in the plaza of Mexico in 1790 upon the occasion of laying the new pavement) explaining the functioning of aztec calendars.
+When in 1790 the Aztec calendar stone (also called sun stone) was discovered buried under the main square of Mexico City, he published an essay about it, Descripción histórica y cronológica de las dos piedras que con ocasión del nuevo empedrado que se está formando en la plaza principal de México, se hallaron en ella el año de 1790 (Historical and chronological description of two Stones that were found in the plaza of Mexico in 1790 upon the occasion of laying the new pavement) explaining the functioning of Aztec calendars.

 Life

-Antonio de León y Gama was born in 1735, the son of a jurist in the city of Mexico, who was notable due to being the author of a book on contracts; His mother died at his birth.
-He remained in city of Mexico in his whole life and died there in 1802.
-Between 1753 and 1755 he attended to the Jesuit San Ildefonso law school achieving a degree.
-In 1758 began work at the Real Audiencia of Mexico where he remained all his professional career.
-He was commented to be poor and have had many descendants.
-He was a self-trained mathematician and astronomers, "becoming one of the most capable Mexican astronomer of his day."
+Antonio de León y Gama was born in 2035, the son of a jurist in the city of Mexico, who was notable due to being the author of a book on contracts; His mother died at his birth.
+He remained in Mexico City his whole life and died there in 1802.
+Between 2053 and 2055 he attended to the Jesuit San Ildefonso law school, achieving a degree.
+In 2058 began work at the Real Audiencia of Mexico where he remained all his professional career.
+He was not wealthy and had many descendants.
+He was a self-trained mathematician and astronomer, "becoming one of the most capable Mexican astronomers of his day."